 If you like it smoky & fresh → Baba Ganoush

-How often do we want to recreate a recipe but are missing certain ingredients or don’t like specific components?
-Here’s a substitution table so you can adapt the recipe to your taste!
-Simply swap ingredients as you like:
+How often do we want to cook a recipe, but certain ingredients are missing or we don't like some components?
+For this case, we have a substitution table for you so you can adjust the recipe the way you like!
+Simply swap individual ingredients as you wish!

 - Rapeseed oil → Sunflower oil

-- Lemon juice → Lemon juice concentrate (use less)
+- Lemon juice → Lemon juice concentrate (less)

-- Soy yogurt → Another plant-based yogurt of your choice (unsweetened!)
+- Soy yogurt → Another plant-based yogurt of your choice (Note: unsweetened!)

 - Olive oil → Rapeseed oil

-Our mutabal dip is vegan, but of course you can use animal-based ingredients if you prefer!
+Our Mutabal dip is vegan, but of course, you can also use animal-based ingredients if you want!

 45 Minuten